For the sake of my health, until I retire or change to an

 - concerns that a sports player who protested during the US anthem is being retaliated against;

-- his supporters are viewing Congress’s refusal to fund a wall on the US-Mexican border as a “retreat” by POTUS45 - but he has signed an order to create Space Command amid fears over Chinese and Russian programs; as a former advisor is lashed by judge as sentencing delayed” and an ex-business partner of the former advisor and a businessman with ties to Turkish Government officials are charged, Russian online propagandists are revealed to have aggressively targeted African Americans during the 2016 US election campaign”, POTUS45’s “namesake charitable foundation has reached an agreement to dissolve under court supervision”, a former FBI director accuses “the US President of undermining the rule of law . . . by lying about the FBI”, and the “last adult” in the US administration causes fears of grave policy errors by leaving his role as Defence Secretary, POTUS45 announces a troop drawdown in Afghanistan and a premature withdrawal from Syria after wrongly claiming Da’esh has been defeated;
+- his supporters are viewing Congress’s refusal to fund a wall on the US-Mexican border as a “retreat” by POTUS45 - but he has signed an order to create Space Command amid fears over Chinese and Russian programs; as a former advisor is “lashed by judge as sentencing delayed” and an ex-business partner of the former advisor and a businessman with ties to Turkish Government officials are charged, Russian online propagandists are revealed to have “aggressively targeted African Americans during the 2016 US election campaign”, POTUS45’s “namesake charitable foundation has reached an agreement to dissolve under court supervision”, a former FBI director accuses “the US President of undermining the rule of law . . . by lying about the FBI”, and the “last adult” in the US administration causes fears of grave policy errors by leaving his role as Defence Secretary, POTUS45 announces a troop drawdown in Afghanistan and a premature withdrawal from Syria after wrongly claiming Da’esh has been defeated;

-- as a young US Congresswoman cops criticism for taking a ‘self-care’ break (I’m with the critics: is she up to the demands of the position?), Bernie Sanders is, scarily (he will be 79 at the next election – older than anyone else), still the most progressive choice for US President;
+- as a young US Congresswoman cops criticism for taking a ‘self-care’ break (I’m with the critics: is she up to the demands of the position?), Bernie Sanders is, scarily (he will be 79 at the next election – older than anyone else), still the most progressive choice for US President; - With regard to violent

 - according to this Wikipedia page, there have been 2 attacks in Iraq, 6 attacks in Afghanistan, and 2 attacks in Syria (out of a total of 25), including Morocco;

-- in addition: actions (Note: there are many others that don’t reach the media I read) have occurred this week against violent extremists in: Mali, Somalia;
+- in addition: actions (Note: there are many others that don’t reach the media I read) have occurred this week against violent extremists in: Mali, Somalia; - With regard to refugees (noting the New York Declaration), people

 - the push to change the Australian opposition’s asylum seeker policy to a more humane policy has been “neutered”; as a Guardian Australia exclusive reports that a “former Manus Island detention centre worker sues over alleged unsafe work” leading to post-traumatic stress disorder (he says he was seriously misled about the people and conditions there) and a “child asylum seeker allegedly raped on Nauru [has sued Australia’s] Government for damages”, migrants are described as “ ‘a powerful driver’ of economic growth, ‘dynamism and understanding’ ”; “a landmark global migration pact provides dignity and rights to migrants in every situation and context, stressed representatives of non-governmental organisations in Latin America and the Caribbean, where some 30 million people live outside their countries, forced by economic, social, security, political and now also climatic reasons”; Greek authorities are violently beating and pushing refugees back into Turkey; “mental health experts [and] rights groups [have called] for unceasing media coverage of separated migrant children”;

-- other refugee-related matters have also occurred in: Morocco, Mexico, Belgium, USA (committing refoulement), Libya;
+- other refugee-related matters have also occurred in: Morocco, Mexico, Belgium, USA (committing refoulement), Libya; - With regard to other human (and other) rights and

-• With regard to other human (and other) rights and discrimination (incidentally, bigots clearly have flaws of observation and thinking – shown by the fact that NOT all people choose to discriminate [and there’s this]):
+bigots clearly have flaws of observation and thinking – shown by the fact that NOT all people choose to

 - human rights awards winners; the UN has adopted the “Declaration on the Rights of Peasants and Other People Working in Rural Areas”; appalling signs of bigotry (or profound stupidity) at a small Australian school; in the USA, “the Women’s March is in disarray, with . . . allegations of mismanagement . . . [and] top leaders of the main organisation have been accused of engaging in or condoning anti-Semitism”;